 Despite a track record of proven success, this sequenced approach is counterintuitive to most business managers.
 When struggling for survival, an organization will find it incongruous to focus on the peculiar or specialized needs of a small group of potential buyers, before addressing the more common needs of larger groups.
 Too often managers attempt to serve an entire market all at once, and unintentionally delay or block revenue growth.

 At High Tech Strategies, we know all of the challenges associated with market and category selection.
 With three decades of experience, we are the best in the world at defining your market in a way that is actionable.
 It is part of our market-strategy process, the Customer Alignment Lifecycle.
 We show you how to discover and profit from new opportunities by defining and targeting new categories.
-Learn more about our growth strategy consulting services.
+Learn more about our product marketing strategy services.